rustunit/rustunit.github.io/content/blog/2024/04-15-bevy-meetup/index.md

 draft = false
 [extra]
 tags=["rust","bevy","gamedev"]
-hidden = true
+hidden = false
 +++

 We are closing in on the third-ever virtual [Bevy Meetup on April 18th](https://www.meetup.com/bevy-game-development/events/300167964/).
-Time to look back and review.
+Time to look back and review why and how it started.

 <!-- more -->